gchq/sleeper/docs/development/deployment-improvements.md

 ### Potential changes

 When we add support to deploy a published version of Sleeper in https://github.com/gchq/sleeper/issues/1330, we will need an alternative for this.
-Here are the cases we will need to implement:
+Here are cases we could implement:

 - Build and publish artifacts
 - Retrieve artifacts for a local installation of clients/scripts